mcagov/beacons-service/README.md

 A Continuous Integration and Deployment (CI/CD) pipeline is configured to deploy to our development environment on merges into the `main` branch.

-Please see the [MCA Beacons Integration](https://github.com/madetech/mca-beacons-integration) project which manages the infrastructure-as-code and deployments for the application.
+Please see the [Beacons Integration](https://github.com/mcagov/beacons-integration) project which manages the infrastructure-as-code and deployments for the application.

 ## Licence